HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 If you have enabled two-factor authentication (2FA), you must create a personal access token (PAT).
 Your GitHub password will not work.

-Follow the steps in the [GitHub documentation, Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+Follow the steps in the [GitHub docs, Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Use the PAT instead of your GitHub password whenever you access GitHub via the CLI.
 :::